Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Simulation Results

 \Figref{fig:fig6} shows the probability density function (PDF) of the number of APs per user and the number of users per AP, for different AP selection strategies, assuming $K = 10, \tp\!=\!G\!=\!5$.
 The LSFBS involves a handful of APs per user with high probability, while the DCC scheme selects many APs per user, with a non-negligible probability of selecting all the APs.
 The FCC scheme always select $G\!=\!5$ APs per user.
-Changing perspective, 60\% and about 38\% of the APs is off with FCC and LSFBS, respectively, while the DCC always selects $\tp\!=\!5$ users per AP.
-Hence, FCC guarantees higher energy efficiency than LSFBS and DCC.
-The latter is the least efficient.
-As we can observe in~\Figref{fig:fig7}(a, d, e) the AP selection strategy has a negligible impact on the uplink transmit power and energy consumption resulting from the JPCA scheme, but significantly affects the computing resource allocation and the offloading latency~\Figref{fig:fig7}(b, c, f).
-The amount of available computational resources is higher for DCC, as it involves more APs, which leads to a more uniform distribution of the offloading workload among the MEC servers and a lower latency.
-On the other hand, FCC and LSFBS concentrate the offloading workload on fewer MEC servers operating at full computational capacity, and provide slightly higher latency.
-Thus the FCC scheme appears the most convenient choice energy-wise, although it saturates the MEC servers both at the involved APs and the CPU, whereas DCC keeps more MEC servers active but operating at lower computational capacities.
+Changing perspective, 60\% and about 38\% of the APs is off the communication service with FCC and LSFBS, respectively, while the DCC always selects $\tp\!=\!5$ users per AP.
+As we can observe in~\Figref{fig:fig7}, selecting a fixed number of APs per user is not convenient, as each user needs a tailored number of cooperating APs for achieving the cell-free experience.
+Hence, the FCC AP selection strategy achieves an uplink SE slightly lower than DCC and LSFBS which, in turn, results in a longer effective latency.
+While, DCC and LSFBS strategies provide equivalent per-user SE and effective latency, although with different levels of uplink transmit power per user.
+To counterbalance the lack of macro-diversity gain when selecting a very few APs, LSFBS requires the users to use more transmit power than DCC, SE being equal.
+Conversely, when the DCC selects too many APs, a user needs to use higher uplink powers to guarantee a good receive combining at the furthest APs.
+Lastly, the AP selection strategy only concerns the communication service, thus it has no impact on the computing resource allocation, not shown herein for brevity.